The Health Care Proxy Law

 Under the Massachusetts Health Care Proxy Law, any competent adult 18 years of age or over may appoint a Healthcare Agent.
 There are some restrictions on who can serve as a Healthcare Agent and who can be a witness.
 These are explained in the instructions for completing a Healthcare Proxy.
 There are no fees or public filing requirements.

 Where can I obtain a Health Care Proxy?

-Your physician's office will have Health Care Proxies, as will the hospital.
+You can download a Massachusetts Health Care Proxy form or your physician's office will have them, as will the hospital.
 Ask for one during the admissions process, or ask a nurse, a Patient Representative or Case manager.

 Cape Cod Hospital will provide you with assistance in completing a Health Care Proxy.
 This may be accomplished by contacting Pastoral Care at ext.
 25287 or the Patient Representative office at ext.
 25400.

 You may wish to discuss medical treatment options with your physician prior to completing a Health Care Proxy.